bingwl/bingwl.github.io/_pages/about.md

   - /about.html
 ---

-I am an associate proferor of [School of Computer Science and Artifical Intelligence](https://www7.zzu.edu.cn/csai/index.htm) at [Zhengzhou University](https://www.zzu.edu.cn/).
+I am an associate proferor of School of Computer Science and Artifical Intelligence at Zhengzhou University.
+I obtained the Doctor degree at Shanghai Jiao Tong University (SJTU) under the supervision of Prof. [Xiaohua Tian](https://xtian.sjtu.edu.cn/).
+My research interests include backscatter networking and wireless sensing.

 A data-driven personal website